ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 ---
 ## Genealogy

+Partial entries for Edward H. Mills exist in two known Mills family genealogies:
-By corroborating data from [Caroline Valley Community Church's historical records](#combined-church-obituary-entry-for-edward-and-mary-ann) as well as information about Edward's parents in the official records of his marriage to [Hannah](http://localhost:1313/people/mills-edward-hallock-1819/#hannah-mills), Edward H. Mills is identified in a partial entry on an extensive genealogy covering eight generations of Mills: [Descendants of George Mills of Yorkshire and Long Island, New York](http://millsancestry.org) at MillsAncestry.org.
+By corroborating data from [Caroline Valley Community Church's historical records](#combined-church-obituary-entry-for-edward-and-mary-ann) as well as information about Edward's parents in the official records of his marriage to [Hannah]({{% ref "mills-hannah-1824" %}}), Edward H. Mills is identified in a partial entry on an extensive genealogy covering eight generations of Mills: [Descendants of George Mills of Yorkshire and Long Island, New York](http://millsancestry.org) at MillsAncestry.org.
 That site is now defunct and the contact information for it is no longer valid, however, I was able to locate its creator on Facebook to let him know about this documentation on Edward.

 Beginning with Edward's parents, according to an archived version of data from MillsAncestry.org: